adriannovegil/awesome-observability/README.md

 - [kspan](https://github.com/weaveworks-experiments/kspan) - Turning Kubernetes Events into spans.
 - [KubeEye](https://github.com/kubesphere/kubeeye) - KubeEye aims to find various problems on Kubernetes, such as application misconfiguration(using Polaris), cluster components unhealthy and node problems(using Node-Problem-Detector).

-## 4. Load Generators & Synthetic Traffic
+## 4. Load Generators and Synthetic Traffic

 - [JMeter](https://jmeter.apache.org/) - Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.
 - [Taurus](https://github.com/Blazemeter/taurus) - Taurus relies on JMeter, Gatling, Locust.io, Grinder and Selenium WebDriver as its underlying tools.
 Free and open source under Apache 2.0 License.